Applications are now open!

-Dr. Narjust Duma, Assistant Professor and Thoracic Oncologist, University of Wisconsin Carbone Cancer Center
+Dr. Narjust Duma, Assistant Professor, and Thoracic Oncologist, University of Wisconsin Carbone Cancer Center

 “The GRACE ambassador program was one of my favorite experiences during training and my first months as faculty.
 The program gave me the opportunity to learn from patient education experts like Dr. Jack West, create content for patients with cancer in Spanish, and learn about all the aspects of a nonprofit organization like GRACE.”

-Testimonials from some of the 2020 Program Participants:
+Testimonials from the 2020 Program Participants:

 Dr. Idalid (Ivy) Franco, radiation oncology resident at the Harvard Radiation Oncology Program in Boston, MA